Adani Skill Development Center Receives Top Honours for Pioneering ‘SAKSHAM’ Best Practice in Digital Transformation

-New Delhi — In a momentous achievement, the Adani Skill Development Center (ASDC), an initiative by Adani Foundation, has recently been bestowed with the prestigious Best Practice in Digital Transformation award by the CII-Tata Communications Center for Digital Transformation.
+New Delhi, India, 7 October 2023 — In a momentous achievement, the Adani Skill Development Center (ASDC), an initiative by Adani Foundation, has recently been bestowed with the prestigious Best Practice in Digital Transformation award by the CII-Tata Communications Center for Digital Transformation.
 This recognition is the testimony to ASDC’s excellence in innovation as demonstrated by the ‘SAKSHAM’ initiative.
 It acknowledges ASDC’s commitment to state-of-the-art simulation-based training solutions for a diverse range of individuals, including welders, electricians, heavy vehicle drivers, crane operators, and various other training programs.

 Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR) technologies are at the heart of these simulators, providing varied learning experiences across a wide spectrum of operational modes.
 ASDC’s dedication to bridging the industry skill gap and contributing to national development has redefined educational opportunities for aspiring candidates.
 Moreover, it has significantly enriched employment prospects for job seekers, ushering in a new era of competence and competitiveness within the workforce.